evanx/webserva/README.md

 We use a Telegram.org bot for identity authentication and authorisation, e.g. granting cert access to your account keyspaces.

-Also see our related projects for Telegram bots:
+Also see our related spin-off projects for Telegram bots:
-- https://github.com/evanx/telegrambot-auth - using a Telegram bot for login auth
+- https://github.com/evanx/authbot - using a Telegram bot for website auth
-- https://github.com/evanx/webhook-publish - single webhook server for Telegram messages for multiple bots, possibly remote e.g. development box for ssh port forwarding
+- https://github.com/evanx/webhook-publish - webhook hub for Telegram messages for multiple bots, possibly remote e.g. development box for ssh port forwarding
 - https://github.com/evanx/webhook-push - similar but pushes to Redis list rather than publishing to a Redis channel

 #### Accounts